odhs/MoviesCollectionManager/README.md

 - [x] No-Internet connection message when first run
 - [x] Scroll Up/Down FAB not working on the end of the scroll

-# FUTURE
+# Future

+- [ ] Refactor localization .arb files to a standard.
+- [ ] Prepare Code for other platforms
+  - [ ] Code for iOS
+  - [ ] Code for Windows
+  - [ ] Code for Linux

-To work in teams the project it will be divided as in the following image.
+- [ ] To work in teams the project it will be divided as in the following image.
 To create a Multi-Repo in the future if necessary.

 ![micro_app_arch](https://user-images.githubusercontent.com/6653128/172748425-df751958-3b08-486e-b45b-b0e5012dd420.png)